-Walking into the property, you feel as though you’ve stepped back to the Showboat era.
-The décor in the lobby and public areas feature memorabilia of the bygone days while the rooms are decorated in Victorian or showboat themes.
+Walking into the property, you feel as though you’ve stepped back to the showboat era.
+The décor in the lobby and public areas feature memorabilia of bygone days while the rooms are decorated in Victorian or showboat themes.

-I was thrilled when we exited the elevator on the fourth floor and entered our air conditioned corner room to find beautiful period furnishings that included a heavy four poster bed with steps, Wing chairs, a writing desk and armoire.
-Painted glass shade lamps graced the end tables that flanked the bed on each side and the large tiled bathroom was bright and spotless.
+I was thrilled when we exited the elevator on the fourth floor and entered our air conditioned corner room to find beautiful period furnishings that included a heavy four-poster bed with steps, wing chairs, a writing desk and armoire.
+Painted glass shade lamps graced the end tables that flanked the bed on each side and the large, tiled bathroom was bright and spotless.

 We spent a few minutes settling in before heading out to meet my brother, sister-in-law and nephew for an ice cream cone at Neader’s Cone and Shake ice cream stand on Pike Street, a two-minute drive from the hotel.
 The Cone and Shake has ample of parking and while they don’t have indoor seating, you’ll find plenty of covered picnic table seating outdoors.

 Opened in 1918, the building is the only library in the United States built on top of an Indian mound.
 Mounds and earthworks built by the Hopewell people are plentiful in Marietta and while I had hoped to take the self-guided walking tour of the mounds, my husband was not as interested as I was.
 I’ll save that tour for another trip to the city.

 We finally called it quits, drove back to the hotel and climbed into our bed with the lace draped panels for a great night’s sleep.
 We awoke early for a delicious breakfast in the Gun Room, onsite at the Lafayette.

 The Marietta Historic Homes Walking Tour highlights some of the key properties in the historic district and is a great tour for those interested in history or architecture.
 Visitors can stop in to The Castle, a large Victorian style home with adjacent carriage house, during operating hours for a guided tour of the property.

 The guided home tour is available during normal museum hours.
-The museum brings early American history to life through hands-on, interactive exhibits, carefully curated memorabilia and experienced docents.
+The museum brings early American history to life through hands-on, interactive exhibits, carefully curated memorabilia, and experienced docents.
 I needed to spend much longer in the museum than I had time for.
 Another attraction to return to.

-The Marietta Historic Churches Walking tour started at the First Congregational Church, one of Marietta’s oldest churches.
+The Marietta Historic Churches Walking Tour started at the First Congregational Church, one of Marietta’s oldest churches.
 We didn’t stop to take a peek inside this building, but we did stop to tour St. Mary’s Catholic Church, or the Basilica of St. Mary the Assumption.

-Learning about the Ohio River
+Learning About the Ohio River

-Only the first 30-minutes feature the sightseeing portion, after that you basically sit back and enjoy the view – or fall asleep- as my husband did.
+Only the first 30 minutes feature the sightseeing portion.
+After that you can sit back and enjoy the view – or fall asleep, as my husband did.
 We also took the opportunity to have lunch on board in the Portside Café.
 My husband opted for a hot dog while I got a chicken sandwich and fries to share.

 The Valley Gem is located beside the Ohio River Museum.
-Visitors can stroll the grounds and three buildings that make up the museum that highlight the Ohio River and steamboat era.
+Visitors can stroll the grounds and three buildings that make up the museum and highlight the Ohio River and steamboat era.

 Throughout Marietta you’ll notice historic markers and plaques that share tidbits of history about the properties located along the historic downtown and beyond.
 The markers are made at Sewah Studios in Marietta.
-The only factory of its kind, Sewah Studios cast aluminum historical markers can be found in each of the 50 states and several foreign countries.
+The only factory of its kind, Sewah Studios cast aluminum historical markers that can be found in each of the 50 states and several foreign countries.

 The winding roads and hilly landscapes reminded us more of nearby West Virginia or Kentucky, then Ohio.
 Though there are nine covered bridges on the tour, we found only five before it began to rain and we called it quits.

-Our first stop in Parkersburg was to Henderson Hall.
+Our first stop in Parkersburg was Henderson Hall.
 This property is unique because it belonged to the same family for five generations and they saved everything.
 Today you can tour the property and see furnishings original to the home.
 The grounds include a carriage house and other outbuildings, including one where the servants would have slept.

 Our next stop was to Holl’s Chocolates, a family-owned business that specializes in Swiss chocolates.
 Everyone who enters the store receives one free sample.
 I tried the Sea Salt Caramel and have to say if I lived near Vienna, I’d be tempted to stop in daily for that nugget.

-Point Park Marketplace is located right before you drive through the gates and offer baked goods, custard, West Virginia wine, specialty items, and produce from local farmers.
+Point Park Marketplace is located right before you drive through the gates and offers baked goods, custard, West Virginia wine, specialty items, and produce from local farmers.
 On Friday evenings, you’ll find live entertainment from 5:00 p.m. to 7:00 p.m.